PaneXz/VFNV/README.md

 ***Note:***
 *This program uses a hybrid of VRCX and the VRChat API.
 I'd prefer to use one or the other in a later update, but I couldn't get it to work quite yet.*
 *For the current version, I got it to work by getting the number/list of friends from VRCX first and then getting the mutuals from VRChat.*
-*The majority of this program was coded with the help of AI and was made strictly out of curiosity, not to undermine talent.*
+*The majority of this program was coded with the help of AI and was made strictly out of curiosity, not to undermine talent.
+Don't kill me pls :(*

 ## What's Included